NJIT-Highlander-Racing-Electrical/Base-Station/README.md

 * Digital readouts of RPM, CVT Temp, vehicle speed, 2WD/4WD status, etc
 * Live view of vehicle on map via GPS (may require offline map downloading/overlaying on image)
 * 3D view of car orientation based on accelerometer

+## Physical Implementation

+ * This can be its own independent subsystem on the vehicle that receives CAN bus vehicle data nnd transmits it out to a PC.
+There is no need to have it be a part of the DAQ as all DAQ data (GPS, accelerometer, etc), can be transmitted over CAN.

 ## Hardware